Internships

 • Nittany Lion Careers, which is Penn State’s single-system recruiting platform for all students, alumni and employers.

-GPA.
-To be eligible for internship credit, Penn State Women’s Studies must hold a GPA of 3.0 or better at the time of application.
+Grade-point average.
+To be eligible for internship credit, Penn State Women’s Studies must hold a grade-point average of 3.0 or better at the time of application.

 Departmental Approval and Registration.
 Registration for WMNST 495 is not possible over LionPath, as it requires departmental approval through the director of Undergraduate Programs.
 See process instructions below.